UA-NASA-Robotics/Roobot-Over-IP/docs/ProgrammingROI.md

 Now is also a good time to decide on units for your ROS interfaces.
 Unlike the ROI interface it may make more sense to move from the smallest possible units to the most helpful.
 Processing power is not a concern on a big computer.

-Please familiarize yourself with `ROS/InterfaceReadMe.md` and document your interfaces for others to use.
+Please familiarize yourself with `ROS/InterfaceReadMe.md` and document your interfaces for others to use in a simmilar manner to the UDP API.

 Here is an example of interfaces for the ODrive Node: (Note not all are included below.
 See full file for all)